DanieldelaCueva/NSI_FILES_2122/README.md

 # NSI_FILES_2122
-Files from "Numérique et Sciences Informatiques"
+Files from "Numérique et Sciences Informatiques", one of the main subjects in the technology branch at high school